 - freshly cracked black pepper to taste

-- lb Optional: 1 wild caught shrimp or lobster
+- 1 lb wild caught shrimp (peeled and cleaned)

-Add the diced tomatoes and the halved cherry tomatoes.
+- Add the red pepper flakes, diced tomatoes and the halved cherry tomatoes.
 Let them to simmer on low flame until they start to release their juices (3-5 min).
 Season to your taste with the sea salt.

-If adding shrimp or lobster tails this is the time to do it.
-Add the cleaned seafood , cover with a lid and cook an additional 3 minutes or so, until no longer translucent, slightly pink and curls up.
+- Add the cleaned shrimp, cover with a lid and cook an additional 2 to 3 minutes or so, until no longer translucent, slightly pink and curls up.